-The Air Conformity Applicability Model (ACAM) must be used for Level II assessments throughout the DAF.
-ACAM provides a simplified emission modeling that is adequate for a General Conformity Applicability Assessment and cursory NEPA assessment for air quality.
-If the findings of the assessment indicate no significant impact to air quality, the findings are documented through the ACAM automated reports for inclusion in the overall EIAP document.
+The ACAM or sAIR models must be used for Level II assessments throughout the DAF.

+ACAM and sAIR provide a simplified emission modeling that is adequate for a General Conformity Applicability Assessment and cursory NEPA assessment for air quality.
+If the findings of the assessment indicate no significant impact to air quality, the findings are documented through the ACAM or sAIR automated reports for inclusion in the overall EIAP document.